Eduardo-DM/Eduardo-DM/README.md

 https://github.com/Eduardo-DM/Factory-Pattern-In-Augmented-Reality

-### Swift Chart in action
+### Swift Charts in action

 The goal of this repository is show features that can be developed with Swift Charts through different user cases.
 At this point I will remark the feature where a chart can be used as input of data (chartOverlay is essencial); it goes further than only visualize data.

-In parallel to swift chart, the logic for the user cases is done taken TDD approach unitary tests.
-Intensive use of functional programming.
+In parallel to swift charts, the logic for the user cases is done taken TDD approach & unitary tests.
+Logic makes intensive use of functional programming.

 https://github.com/Eduardo-DM/SwiftCharts-in-action